 A copy of this Compliance Plan and Code of Conduct are distributed to Commissioners upon their appointment, and annually thereafter for review and approval.
-GCHP's Chief Compliance Officer, or Clerk of the Commission, shall have responsibility to distribute and obtain a signed Code of Conduct from Commissioners annually.
+GCHP's utilizes the learning management system, Litmos to meet the annual review and attestation to the Code of Conduct.
+Records of training completion are maintained in accordance with GCHP record retention policy.